The Import Users feature is used both to import batches of new users, and to update or delete existing users.

 After importing new users, the next step is to activate their devices for use with Duo.
 If you defined the users' device platforms as part of the import, then the Users page displays a bar indicating that some users have not yet activated Duo Mobile.
 Clicking the link in this bar starts the process of sending activation links.
 You can choose which users you want to receive links, and whether to send the activation via email or text.

-For more information on user activation for imported users, see Activating Users After Enrollment.
+For more information on user activation for imported users, see Activating Duo Mobile After Enrollment.